judeclark19/jude-clark-portfolio/README.md

 All of the files necessary to run this website are available in [this repository](https://github.com/judeclark19/jude-clark-portfolio).

 ## Outstanding issues:
-1. The footer text does not break properly on mobile devices
+1. The footer text does not break nicely on mobile devices
-2. I wish to add a Favicon

 ## Sources: